sem4-fullstackjs/Exam/README.md

 Watch this [video](https://www.youtube.com/watch?v=8aGhZQkoFbQ) about the Event Loop

+A demonstration can be found under ./Node.js Basics/es6/event_loop.js

 ### Explain using sufficient code examples the following features in JavaScript.
 #### Provide examples of user-defined reusable modules implemented in Node.js
 ```js